 - With the exception of Antarctica, snakes are found on every continent and on almost all islands.

 - There are almost 3000 known species of snakes.

-Oviparous This refers to animals that lays eggs that hatch externally from the animals bodies.
+- Oviparous: This refers to animals that lay eggs that hatch externally from their bodies.
 In addition to most snakes, birds and the platypus are oviparous.

 Snakes on a Poll

-How do you feel about snakes after reading this hub?
+How do you feel about snakes after reading this article?

 © 2011 DarkSinistar